-If your history indicates that you may be at risk, the radiologist and/or technologist may recommend that you schedule a Risk Assessment appointment.
-A Risk Assessment is an appointment with a specially trained registered nurse who will use information about your family and personal history to determine your personal risk for developing breast cancer.
-If your risk is increased, additional screening such as an annual screening MRI may be recommended.
+If your history indicates that you may be at risk, the radiologist and/or technologist may recommend that you schedule a Risk Assessment Consultation with a specially trained nurse.

-If you have questions regarding high-risk screening and genetic counseling, or if you would like to schedule a Risk Assessment Appointment with our registered nurse, please call 479-442-6266.
+If you have questions regarding high-risk screening, or if you would like to schedule a Personalized Risk Assessment with our registered nurse, please call 479-442-6266.

 - Who has had cancer of any kind?